sirouk/chutes-skyrimnet/README.md

 3. **Vanilla chutes (pure Python).** If you want to author a chute from scratch, start in `chutes-jumpmaster/vanilla_examples/` and copy the pattern back here once the service is stable.

 ### Platform Context
 Chutes behaves like a less restrictive, GPU-aware AWS Lambda.
 Containers stay warm, keep caches, and expose arbitrary HTTP routes.
-The router expects JSON payloads today, so XTTS/Whisper workflows must wrap audio bytes (base64) or add a thin proxy that converts legacy `multipart/form-data` into JSON.
+The router expects JSON payloads today, so all bundled XTTS/Whisper workflows now include a built-in proxy that automatically converts JSON (with base64 audio) into the `multipart/form-data` required by the underlying engines.

-**User Siloing & Resilience:**
+**User Siloing & Resilience (Standardized in v0.1.30):**
-- **Cache Siloing:** Every request is automatically "siloed" by user.
-The chute extracts the `X-Chutes-UserID` header, hashes it, and prefixes speaker names/latents.
-This allows multiple users to share one public chute while keeping their cloned voices and temporary files separate.
+- **Cache Siloing:** All chutes (XTTS, Higgs, VibeVoice, Zonos) now support user-level isolation.
+Public chutes strip all user-identifiable headers (like `Authorization`) for privacy.
+To maintain a private cache (e.g., for cloned voice latents in XTTS), users should provide a `silo_id` query parameter (e.g., `/tts_to_audio?silo_id=unique-hash`).
+Alternatively, the `X-Silo-ID` header is supported when calling the miner directly (e.g. via SDK).
+Requests without an identifier fall back to a shared `default_` silo.
 - **Path Resilience:** Critical endpoints support both trailing slashes (e.g., `/tts_to_audio/`) and standard formats (e.g., `/tts_to_audio`) to accommodate varying client implementations (like `XTTSInterface.cpp`).
-- **Future direction:** Images can also emit JSON-wrapped audio, which unlocks multipart-style flows without waiting on router changes.
+- **Platform Tolerance:** Upstream 5xx errors are automatically mapped to `429 (Too Many Requests)` to prevent the Chutes platform from prematurely killing busy instances, providing better resilience during heavy load.

 ---